Religious image: Western Christianity

 Until the 13th century, icons followed a broadly similar pattern in West and East, although very few such early examples survive from either tradition.
 Western icons, which are not usually so termed, were largely patterned on Byzantine works, and equally conventional in composition and depiction.
 From this point on the Western tradition came slowly to allow the artist far more flexibility, and a more realistic approach to the figures.

 In the 15th century the use of icons in the West was enormously increased by the introduction of prints on paper, mostly woodcuts which were produced in vast numbers.
 With the Reformation, after an initial uncertainty among early Lutherans, Protestants came down firmly against icon-like portraits, especially larger ones, even of Christ.
 Many Protestants found these idolatrous.
 Catholics maintained and even intensified the traditional use of icons, both printed and on paper, using the different styles of the Renaissance and Baroque.
 Popular Catholic imagery to a certain extent has remained attached to a Baroque style of about 1650, especially in Italy and Spain.

 In the Church of England, the Royal Arms of the United Kingdom has been used like an icon, owing to its absence of human portraiture, as a representation of the sovereign as Head of the Church.
 It has been carved in relief out of wood and stone as well as painted on canvas and paper.

 Hinduism

-Images of Hindu gods and goddesses use a rich symbolism.
-Some figures are blue-skinned (the color of heaven) or have multiple arms holding various symbols which depict aspects of the god.
+Representations of Hindu deities are rich in symbolism as well as interpretation.
+Deities are popularly portrayed in the form of paintings, statues, devotional images called murtis, as well as in abstract forms found in the natural environment.
+Deities often bear a number of attributes associated with them, such as weapons like the discus Sudarshana Chakra of Vishnu, mounts such as the peacock of Kartikeya, sacred objects such as the lotus of Lakshmi, as well as regalia such as crowns and necklaces, and traditional attires such as the sari.
+Some gods and goddesses are depicted with a multiplicity of features, such as chaturbhuja (four hands) or panchamukha (five faces), both of which highlight divinity.
+Some deities such as Vishnu and his incarnations are depicted blue, which represents the colour of the sky, with the belief that the deity is omnipresent.

+Some of the most common religious symbols in the religion are the Om, the sacred syllable regarded to represent the Ultimate Reality, and the Swastika, a symbol of auspiciousness.

+The mode of worshipping deities through religious images is described in Hindu texts such as the Puranas, with prescriptions of the manner in which an image should be installed, consecrated, decorated, as well as venerated.